jjmr007/CIPs/CIPS/cip-2.md

 ## Abstract

-Because the code of Circle's exclusive payment platform, as a result of seven years of experience in payment processing, is a proprietary code, and by virtue of the timely acceptance of suggestions from customers and users, which frequently results in For the benefit of companies, the following suggestion is presented to enable Circle business accounts with a single channel to liquidate funds: the Funneled Account.
+Because the code of Circle's exclusive payment platform, as a result of seven years of experience in payment processing, is a proprietary code, and by virtue of the timely acceptance of suggestions from customers and users, which frequently results in the benefit of companies, the following suggestion is presented to enable Circle Business Accounts with a single channel to liquidate funds: the Funneled Account.

 These type of accounts will be able to receive payments from whatever many internal wallets are created inside the Circle API master wallet (through debit and credit cards), and receive payments in USDC from the blockchain from whatever many addres created for the internal wallets of the platform.